Bobby Shmurda Says He Had To “Go To The Box All The Time” For Receiving “Neck” In Prison

 Still, Shmurda is a funny dude, so it’s not like he was as cringy as Irv or Ye.
 Plus, it’s not like he spent the whole interview talking about illicit sex after lockdown.
 He also talked about his career and other aspects of his time in prison.

-No matter what he was talking about, Shmurda, as usual, was entertaining AF.
+No matter what he was talking about, Bobby Shmurda, as usual, was entertaining AF.

 Seriously, how can you not love the guy?